 Discipline and grievances

 The Secondee will continue to be subject to the disciplinary and grievance procedures of the Employer during the secondment.
-The Department will co-operate with the Employer in such matters, including by providing any necessary information.
+The Department will co-operate with the Employer in such matters, including by providing any necessary information as required.

 The Department and the Employer will notify each other promptly if they become aware of any disciplinary issue or grievance.